yarkhinephyo/15-213-computer-systems-notes/17-18 - Virtual Memory.md

 **Translation lookaside buffer (TLB)**

 Small set-associative hardware cache in MMU.
-Maps virtual page numbers to physical page numbers.
+Maps virtual page numbers to page table entries.
 If PTEs have been cached in L1 instead, they may be evicted by other data references.

 ![](images/Pasted%20image%2020220107112911.png)